gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 $ sudo yum install nginx
 ```

-### Install the developer portal package
+### Install the Developer Portal package

-To install the last stable version of The developer portal , run the following command:
+To install the last stable version of The Developer Portal , run the following command:

 ```sh
 sudo yum install -y graviteeio-apim-portal-ui-3x
 ```

-### Run the developer portal
+### Run the Developer Portal

 {% hint style="info" %}
-The developer portal is based on Nginx.
+The Developer Portal is based on Nginx.
 {% endhint %}

-To configure the developer portal to start automatically when the system boots up, run the following commands:
+To configure the Developer Portal to start automatically when the system boots up, run the following commands:

 ```sh
 $ sudo systemctl daemon-reload